RobotLocomotion/pytorch-dense-correspondence/doc/data_organization.md

 pdc/
 ```

-The `pdc/` directory can in future hold files/data that is essentially global in scope.

-Most data however will be the data logs which will live in one of two locations:
+Most data will live in data logs in one of two locations:

 ```
 pdc/